madetech/blog/README.md

 Moving forwards, we’re going to make a concerted effort to ensure the blog align closely with our positioning and we will be using this repository to gather our posts.

-Everyone is encouraged to contribute ideas to this document and update link through to the relevant post, once it's been written.
+Everyone is encouraged to contribute ideas to this document and add links through to the relevant posts, once they have been written.

 #Introduction
 **MadeTech Blog - Best practices & thought leadership.** *Read about the latest trends and techniques being used to deliver modern web applications.
 Featuring articles from the experts at Made Tech and guest posts by selected industry experts.*